a-sabaa/sample-app/docs/arch-decisions/local-docker-registry.md

 # Deprecated
-This document is longer relevant, only kept for historical reasons
+This document is longer relevant, only kept for historical reasons.
+By using kind load image, it was enough to not use a local registry

 ~~#### Concepts & Constraints